bmeddeb/gitbench/docs/providers/implementation.md

 # Dual Implementation Architecture

-GitFleet supports both Rust-based and pure Python implementations for its Git provider APIs.
+gitbench supports both Rust-based and pure Python implementations for its Git provider APIs.
 This architecture provides performance benefits when the Rust components are available, with a fallback to a pure Python implementation for maximum compatibility.

 ## Architecture Overview